cleversolutions/zebraCapacitor/README.md

 </array>
 ```

 I'll experiment with trying to automate this via the podspec as well.
+If anybody can help with this, please submit a PR :)

 ## Android
 Add the following to your AndroidManifest.xml